-- For contracts not requiring TBR approval, the Director of Procurement and Contract Services has delegated authority to execute contracts on behalf of the University that do not exceed $249,999, which include: Personal, professional and consultant services contracts and dual services contracts not requiring TBR approval; trademark license contracts; continuing education and public service short training course and space use contracts; and other contracts of a similar nature which generally are considered to be the department's responsibility within the University, which do not require the President's and/or TBR's approval.
+- The Director of Procurement and Contract Services has delegated authority to execute contracts on behalf of the University that do not exceed $249,999, which include: Personal, professional and consultant services contracts and dual services contracts; trademark license contracts; continuing education and public service short training course and space use contracts; and other contracts of a similar nature which generally are considered to be the department's responsibility within the University, which do not require the President's approval.

 - Contracts of $5,000 or more require the approval of the Director of Procurement and Contract Services.

 - All proposed contracts of $10,000 or more must be competitively bid unless adequate "sole source" justification is provided.

 - Director of Procurement and Contract Services signs contracts up to $249,999